 Finally, Tugu Lombok is proud of its initiatives aiming to protect the ecological environment.
 One of these is a conservation program for sea turtles.
 One could participate in releasing baby turtles and increase their chances of survival!

 For honeymoon ideas on Bali, check out The Balé Resort or Aria Villas Ubud!

 With the Indonesian word for ‘monument’ in its name, Hotel Tugu Lombok is a visually stunning retreat.
 Containing architecture and artifacts of museum quality, it is a rare industry player that celebrates the cultural heritage of Indonesia to the fullest.

 With a range of cultural experiences offered to guests, Tugu Lombok is not just another pretty beachfront hotel; it’s an invitation to deep immersing in the identity of kingdoms that existed long before Europeans started colonizing the world.

-Having a touristic giant of Bali as the first neighbor, Lombok hotels have high standards to adhere to.
-With tourists typically coming over from the famous Indonesian island of gods, everything is under the magnifier at less touristically developed Lombok.
+Having the tourist giant of Bali as the first neighbor, Lombok hotels have high standards to adhere to.
+With tourists typically coming over from the famous Indonesian island of gods, everything is under the magnifier at the less touristically developed Lombok.
 There is an expectation of high-level service at every moment.
 Guests want larger smiles, impeccable food, always-available service, and exquisite beauty.
 And on top of that, excellent Internet connection, of course.
-Those will definitely be challenges for Hotel Tugu Lombok, the key player in 5-star tourism of the island.
+Those will definitely be challenges for Hotel Tugu Lombok, the key player in 5-star tourism on the island.

 Hotel Tugu Lombok provides holidays that previously seemed reserved for royalties only